Enjoy a Taste of Tuscany

 scavenger hunt-forcing us to find out what produce was in season and learn things like the difference between proscuitto crudo and proscuitto cotto.
 All the while we were forced to interact with regular Italians—the key for building skills and

 That emphasis on immersion continued in the cooking classes, held in the afternoon.
-On our first day, we accompanied our teacher, Lucia, a delightful culinary wizard, around Florence to learn the best place to buy the staples.
+On our first day, we accompanied our teacher, a delightful culinary wizard, around Florence to learn the best place to buy the staples.

 As we walked, she shared the secrets that only a lifelong Florentine would know—the best gelato, the best pizza, the best cooking supplies.
 We felt like VIPs.

-she passed along gems of Italian slang and kitchen know-how.
-We made dishes ranging from a classic spicy tomato sauce to Tripe Florentine to tiramisu-enough dishes to make our own "essential" Tuscan cookbook.
+passing along gems of Italian slang and kitchen know-how.
+We made dishes ranging from a classic spicy tomato sauce to Tripe Florentine to tiramisu—enough dishes to make our own "essential" Tuscan cookbook.
 And we got to eat everything

 we cooked, with wine that had been hand-picked to complement the dishes.

-Marriage of Food and Wine
+A Tuscan Marriage of Food and Wine

 about the wine before the food.
 In order to make the food and the wine taste their best, the menu must be developed in concert.

 On a full-day excursion to a small, prestigious vineyard, Cennatoio, we got to see the whole operation-from the vineyards to the cellars—and taste the results with the proprietor.
 We also were treated to an amazing lunch

 in a Tuscan hill-town trattoria before we made our way to Greve in Chianti, the center of the Chianti Classico wines.
 We went on a similar excursion the second week.